Universal Credit is replacing 6 different benefits for working-aged people and has been rolled out across all areas of Nothern Ireland.

 - Housing Benefit (rent)

-If you currently receive any of the above benefits then you will be transferred onto Universal Credit between July 2019 and March 2022.
-Universal Credit is paid every 2 weeks although you can also request a monthly payment if you wish.
+If you currently receive any of the above benefits then you will be transferred onto Universal Credit between July 2020 and 2023.
+Universal Credit is paid every twice per month although you can also request a monthly payment if you wish.
 It can take between 5 to 6 weeks for your first payment of Universal Credit.

 What benefits are staying the same?